 Defending a DUI Blood Test Case

-If you were arrested in Colorado on suspicion of drunk driving, and chose to take a blood test—you were taken to either a hospital, fire department, ambulance, or another location where a certified phlebotomist, typically a nurse or EMT, was available to draw your blood—then you may have been charged with DUI and DUI per se.
+If you were arrested in Colorado on suspicion of drunk driving, and chose to take a blood test—you were taken to either a hospital, fire department, ambulance, or another location where a certified phlebotomist, typically a nurse or EMT, was available to draw your blood.
+Even though the state has no idea what the result of your blood test is or will be, you were still likely charged with DUI and DUI per se.

-At your blood draw, the police department should have provided a “blood kit” to the phlebotomist.
-This blood kit contains 2 tubes, a needle, and an alcohol-free swab to clean the area.
+At your blood draw, the police officer should have provided a “blood kit” to the phlebotomist.
+This blood kit contains 2 tubes, a needle, and an alcohol-free swab to clean the draw area.
 The blood kit must be certified by the Colorado Department of Public Health and Environment.

 Importantly, the phlebotomist should have drawn two tubes of blood—one for the prosecutor and one for you to analyze independently.
-You have the right to have your blood retested at an independent laboratory to challenge the prosecutor’s tests.
+You have the right to have your blood retested at any certified independent laboratory to challenge the state’s test results.

-While blood testing is considered a reliable source for determining blood alcohol content, there are errors that may cause an inaccurate and elevated reading, such as:
+While blood testing is considered a reliable source for determining blood alcohol content, there are errors that may cause an inaccurate or elevated reading, such as:

 - the blood kit was not properly certified as required by Colorado law;